 By becoming a District of Innovation, a school district can:

 To become a District of Innovation, a school district must adopt an innovation plan, as set forth in Texas Education Code chapter 12A.
 On November 13, 2017, San Felipe Del Rio CISD Board of Trustees took the first step in becoming a District of Innovation by adopting a resolution; and on December 18, 2017 appointed the SFDRCISD District of Innovation Advisory Committee to develop a local innovation plan for the District.

-The 18-member Committee met on January 23, January 30, and February 6, 2018 to discuss the process and draft a Local Innovation Plan which would best support our shared beliefs, visions and goals for the District.
+The 18-member Committee met on January 23, January 30, and February 6, 2018 to discuss the designation process and draft a Local Innovation Plan which would best support our shared beliefs, visions and goals for the District.
 This recently crafted plan, which identifies the requested exemptions from the provision code (TEC 12A.003), was posted on the District’s website for a 30-day comment period (TEC 12A.005(a)(1)).
-The SFDRCISD District of Innovation Advisory Committee will conduct a Public Meeting on Tuesday, March 20, 2018 to consider and approve the final version of the 2018 – 2023 San Felipe Del Rio CISD District of Innovation Plan as designated by 12A.005(a)(3).
+The SFDRCISD District of Innovation Advisory Committee reconvened and conducted a Public Meeting on Tuesday, March 20, 2018 to consider and approve the final version of the 2018 – 2023 San Felipe Del Rio CISD District of Innovation Plan as designated by 12A.005(a)(3).
 The SFDRCISD District of Innovation Advisory Committee approved the plan by a 12-2 majority vote.